Iretha/data-structures-and-algorithms/docs/alg-95-trees.md

 ### [How to check if a tree is a subtree of another tree](https://github.com/Iretha/data-structures-and-algorithms/blob/master/test/com/smdev/algorithm/general/TreeTests.java)
 You can use DFS with any of the traversal methods (pre/ in/ post) and export the order for both trees as strings.
-Then check if the first one order contains the second one, if yes - then the second tree is a subtree of the first.
+Then check if the first one contains the second one, if yes - then the second tree is a subtree of the first.

 * Tree 1